kubos/kubos/docs/services/file.rst

 capable of transferring UDP packets.
 This could be established using the :doc:`communication service <communication>` or a standard network connection.

-Currently both the file service and file client are implemented in Lua, so refer to the :doc:`Lua SDK doc <../sdk-docs/sdk-lua>` for more detailed Lua instructions.

-Running The Service From KubOS
+Running the Service from KubOS
 ------------------------------

 The Kubos Linux distribution (as of v1.3.0) ships with the file transfer